Written by Avoni Gharde, who is pursuing her Ph.D. in Textile Technology Management with a co-major in Fiber Polymer Science.

 MRS Foundation provides funding through a Special Projects Grant to its university chapters to promote excitement among the community regarding materials-based research.
 The NC State University Chapter received $1,000 from the MRS Foundation through a grant proposal titled, “Materials Research for Economic Mobility.”
 This grant proposal focuses on how an education in STEM can afford socioeconomic mobility through its opportunities.

-A link to the parent organization can be found here.
 As a university chapter, our primary goal is to bring together graduate students from various fields to promote interdisciplinary communication and collaboration.
 We also hope to provide professional development and outreach opportunities to our members to get them more engaged in the community and prepared for life after graduate school.
 We currently host events such as research competitions, seminar series, networking events, and STEM outreach programs.
 We hope to grow our chapter by bringing in students from different fields and getting our members more involved.

 - James Mitchell – President (Department of Materials Science and Engineering)